Regulating the sector

 - ensures that landlord registration enforcement action is focused on tackling the worst landlords in the sector, including those who fail to act to minimise their tenants' anti-social behaviour

 Private landlords must register with their local authority and ensure they meet the legal requirements for letting houses.
 Local authorities are responsible for enforcing landlord registration.
 They must be satisfied that the landlord is a fit and proper person to let houses before they can be entered on the register.
 Local authorities are also responsible for enforcing landlord registration.
-Operating as a registered landlord with being registered or having applied to be registered is subject to a maximum £50,000 fine and suspension of rent payments.
+Operating as a registered landlord without being registered or having applied to be registered is subject to a maximum £50,000 fine and suspension of rent payments.

 More information: Landlord Registration Scotland